Positivity-Programmers/Hackathon-Affirmations/README.md

 ## Deployment
 The project is deployed with Git Pages and can be accessed at [https://positivity-programmers.github.io/Hackathon-Affirmations/](https://positivity-programmers.github.io/Hackathon-Affirmations/).

+# Deployment & Local Development
+## Deployment
+The website was deployed to GitHub pages via the following steps:
+1. Log in (or sign up) to Github
+2. Go to the repository for this project
+3. Click settings
+4. Under code and automation, click pages
+5. Select main branch
+6. Click save

+## Local Development
+### How to Fork
+To fork the repository:
+1. Log in (or sign up) to Github
+2. Go to the repository for this project
+3. Click the Fork button in the top right corner

+### How to Clone
+To clone the repository:
+1. Log in (or sign up) to Github
+2. Go to the repository for this project
+3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI
+4. Copy the link shown
+5. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory
+6. Type 'git clone' into the terminal
+7. Paste the link you copied in step 3
+8. Press enter

 ## Criteria
 Our team addressed the applicable criteria with innovative solutions: